top of page

 Relevant Papers:

 River gauges are widely considered to be the “gold standard” source discharge data that is used for river science and water resource management.
 Yet gauge data are inaccessible in many parts of the world often due to restrictions on sharing data by national gauge agencies (Nature Sustain.
 2023).
 While many of these agencies prohibit sharing of gauge data, they do not prohibit accessing gauge data on their websites.
 The Global Rivers Group developed the first software package to download river discharge records of thousands of gauge stations worldwide (RivRetrieve Package).
-Hosted on the Comprehensive R Archive Network (CRAN), this software automates the access, downloading, and processing of river discharge and stage data, opening up important and up-to-date observations of a key link in the Earth’s water cycle.
-For gauges with gaps in their records or without real-time data available, we use river width-based rating curves from Sentinel-2 and Landsat satellites to estimate discharge and supplement gauge records.
+This software automates the access, downloading, and processing of river discharge and stage data, opening up important and up-to-date observations of a key link in the Earth’s water cycle.

 Relevant Papers: